 - 4.3.1 General Rules - 4.3.1.1 Metal targets and no-shoots which can accidentally turn edge-on or sideways when hit are expressly prohibited.
-Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, being hit solely by a shotgun wad etc.), will be treated as range equipment failure (see Rule 4.6.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score. - 4.3.2 IPSC Poppers - 4.3.2.1 IPSC Poppers and IPSC Mini Poppers are both approved metal targets designed to recognize power, and must be calibrated as specified in Appendix C1. - 4.3.3 IPSC Plates - 4.3.3.1 Metal plates of various sizes may be used (see Appendix C3).
-It is recommended that the minumum dimensions are 15 cm Ø / 15x15 cm at distances less than 100 meters, 20 cm Ø / 20x20 cm at distances from 100 to 200 meters, and 30 cm Ø / 30x30 cm above 200 meters.
-Metal targets in the general size and shape of authorized paper targets may also be used.
+Using them may result in withdrawal of IPSC sanction. - 4.3.1.2 Metal targets and no-shoots which a Range Officer deems have fallen or overturned due to being hit on the apparatus supporting them, or for any other accidental reason (e.g. wind action, a ricochet, etc.), will be treated as range equipment failure (see Rule 4.6 7.1). - 4.3.1.3 Metal targets and no-shoots do not have a non-scoring border. - 4.3.1.4 Metal targets and no-shoots must be shot and fall, overturn or self-indicate to score. - 4.3.2 IPSC Poppers - 4.3.2.1 IPSC Poppers and IPSC Mini Poppers are both approved metal targets designed to recognize power, and must be calibrated as specified in Appendix C1. - 4.3.3 IPSC Plates - 4.3.3.1 Metal plates of various sizes may be used (see Appendix C3).
+Metal targets in the general size and shape of authorized paper targets may also be used. - 4.3.3.2 Metal plates do not recognize power and are not subject to calibration or calibration challenges.
+If a metal plate has been adequately and directly hit (i.e. with a full bullet diameter) but it fails to fall or overturn, a Range Officer may declare range equipment failure and order the competitor to reshoot the course of fire, after the faulty plate has been rectified.

-- 4.3.3.2 Metal plates do not recognize power and are not subject to calibration or calibration challenges.
-If a metal plate has been adequately and directly hit (i.e. with a full bullet diameter) but it fails to fall or overturn, a Range Officer may declare range equipment failure and order the competitor to reshoot the course of fire, after the faulty plate has been rectified. - 4.3.3.3 Metal plates which fail to fall or overturn when initially hit, but which fall or overturn when hit with a subsequent shot, are not subject to a reshoot. - 4.3.3.4 Metal plates must not be used exclusively in a course of fire.
-At least one authorized scoring paper target or scoring popper (in addition to any paper or metal no-shoots), must be included in each course of fire.
+4.3.3.3 Metal plates which fail to fall or overturn when initially hit, but which fall or overturn when hit with a subsequent shot, are not subject to a reshoot.